jim-schwoebel/allie/README.md

 - enhance visualizers with audio (RMS power/25 samples), text (freqdist plot), image, video, and csv-specific analyses
 - documentation of the repository / jupyter notebooks with examples in research paper
 - Create nice CLI interface for all of Allie's functionality using OptionParser()
+- fix bugs associated with model loading with different model types (may require different configurations)

 ### recently completed
+- add in all model loaders from the model trainers
 - fixed cvopt and autokaggle training script bugs
 - added in the ability to quickly visualize ML models trained in a spreadhseet with the [model2csv.py script](https://github.com/jim-schwoebel/allie/blob/master/models/model2csv.py)
 - minor bug fixes associated with transcription during featurization for audio, image, video, and .CSV files